 In-depth/year-long field based experiences; opportunities for exemplary educators to teach in preparation programs and collaboration in identifying and selecting candidates for programs who meet local needs

 For decades, Lesley University's Graduate School of Education and Graduate School of Arts and Social Sciences have had year-long field-based internships in both public and private schools across the Commonwealth.
-In the 2013-2014 academic year, the Division of Counseling and Psychology had 25 students in yearlong internships in Massachusetts public schools (Boston, Lexington, Brookline, Cambridge, Haverhill, Arlington, Somerville, Everett, Wellesley, Westwood, Waltham, Cambridge, and Newton) to meet the requirements for either school guidance or school adjustment counseling.
+In the 2013-2014 academic year, the Department of Graduate Counseling and Psychology had 25 students in yearlong internships in Massachusetts public schools (Boston, Lexington, Brookline, Cambridge, Haverhill, Arlington, Somerville, Everett, Wellesley, Westwood, Waltham, Cambridge, and Newton) to meet the requirements for either school guidance or school adjustment counseling.

 Yearlong Internships in Schools/Districts